The best gifts for foodies, according to Sweetgreen employees

-Eight-year-old unicorn Sweetgreen‘s fast-casual farm-to-table salad empire is growing rapidly, thanks to a commitment to delicious, locally sourced ingredients and simple, quick ordering.
+Twelve-year-old unicorn Sweetgreen‘s fast-casual farm-to-table salad empire is growing rapidly, thanks to a commitment to delicious, locally sourced ingredients and simple, quick ordering.
 The chain, which serves seasonal bowls with ingredients responsibly sourced from local farms, has collaborated on recipes with chefs and restaurants including Dan Barber and Momofuku, as well as rapper Kendrick Lamar and cookbook author Mark Bittman.
 It also pioneered a tech-first approach to food ordering and tracking: Over a million people have downloaded the Sweetgreen app, which processes more than half of all customer orders.

 Fast Company asked the salad chain’s tech-forward, food-obsessed staff for their favorite kitchen gadgets to gift this holiday season.
 Buy them for the beloved foodie in your life and (hopefully) reap the delicious rewards.